phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq1_4:

-1.4 Using phpMyAdmin on :abbr:`IIS (Internet Information Services)`, I'm displayed the error message: "The specified :abbr:`CGI (Common Gateway Interface)` application misbehaved by not returning a complete set of :abbr:`HTTP (HyperText Transfer Protocol)` headers ...".
+1.4 Using phpMyAdmin on :term:`IIS`, I'm displayed the error message: "The specified :term:`CGI` application misbehaved by not returning a complete set of :term:`HTTP` headers ...".
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 You just forgot to read the *install.txt* file from the PHP